si-tacuisses/si-tacuisses.github.io/_slides/docker/docker_presentation.md

 ---

-Some Places to get help/containers and ideas
+Some Places to get help/containers and ideas.

   - [How Kaggle uses Containers](http://blog.kaggle.com/2016/02/05/how-to-get-started-with-data-science-in-containers/), they
-  make their images plublicly available if you want to use them.
+  make their images publicly available if you want to use them.
   - [Continuum Analytics](https://www.continuum.io/blog/developer-blog/anaconda-and-docker-better-together-reproducible-data-science)
   Post on why Docker is key to reproducible research.